 During 2022, the U.S. home products market grew due to increases in repair and remodel and new home construction activity.
 We believe spending for home repair and remodeling increased approximately 4% and new housing construction experienced approximately 3% growth in 2022 compared to 2021.
 In 2022, net sales declined 1.6% due to slowing housing market activity in China, lower sales unit volume in both of our segments due to the impact of inventory reductions by our distribution channel partners, lower sales demand in the U.S. and Canada and higher sales incentives, as well as unfavorable foreign exchange of approximately \$41 million.
 These factors were partially offset by price increases to help mitigate the impact of cumulative commodity and transportation cost increases in both of our segments and the benefit from the Solar and Aqualisa acquisitions (\$50.2 million combined).
-In 2022, operating income decreased 4.5% over 2021 primarily due to lower net sales, higher commodity costs, separation and other transportation, restructuring, sales rebate and headcount related costs, as well as unfavorable foreign exchange of factors were partially offset by the benefit from productivity improvements, favorable foreign exchange segment and lower advertising and marketing costs.
+In 2022, operating income decreased 4.5% over 2021 primarily due to lower net sales, higher commodity costs, separation and other transaction costs related to the Separation (\$83 million in 2022, of which \$73 million is presented within discontinued operations), and higher transportation, restructuring, sales rebate and headcount related costs, as well as unfavorable foreign exchange of approximately \$12 million.
+These factors were partially offset by the benefit from productivity improvements, favorable geographic channel mix in the Water Innovations segment and lower advertising and marketing costs.